James Corden Prepares To Leave ‘The Late Late Show’ & The “Incredible Institution” Of Late-Night With A Bang

 “It shows how hard it is to get on air with one of these shows and make them work.
 There is no doubt television’s landscape has massively changed.
 We have been part of witnessing that digital and streaming revolution that has happened while we’ve been on,” he said.

-The group are leaving just as TikTok is perhaps usurping YouTube for many of these clips.
+The group is leaving just as TikTok is perhaps usurping YouTube for many of these clips.

-“There is still a huge place for late night, because fundamentally, it’s entertainment.
+“There is still a huge place for late-night, because fundamentally, it’s entertainment.
 It might not be on television, it might be on streaming, it might be on your phones, who knows where it will be, but people will always want it, it will just come in different forms.
-Those late-night shows that still exists today, they’re still going to be as successful as they ever were.
-We just have to change the way we measure that,” Winston added.
+Those late-night shows that still exist today, they’re still going to be as successful as they ever were.
+We just have to change the way we measure that,” Winston said.

-The Fulwell73 co-founder is staying put in the U.S. to build up the production company further, and add to series such as Hulu’s The Kardashians.
+Winston, the Fulwell73 co-founder, is staying put in the U.S. to build up the production company further, and add to series such as Hulu’s The Kardashians.
 He doesn’t rule out a return to late-night in another form, but says there are no plans.

 “The most important thing for me was to create a situation where all the people that we picked to be in the band are having a good time.
 It turned out pretty close to how I envisioned it.
 We could be loose because what’s expected of a late-night band?,” he told Deadline.

-Watts, whose book Great Falls, MT: Fast Times, Post-Punk Weirdos, and a Tale of Coming Home Again comes out later this year, describes himself as a mix of band leader like Paul Shaffer and sidekick Andy Richter, said that the most fun he had on the show was asking President Barack Obama about aliens.
+Watts, whose book Great Falls, MT: Fast Times, Post-Punk Weirdos, and a Tale of Coming Home Again comes out this year, describes himself as a mix of a band leader like Paul Shaffer and sidekick Andy Richter.
+He said the most fun he had on the show was asking President Barack Obama about aliens.
 “I didn’t realize how heavy it was.
 I hadn’t realized that he’d never said anything publicly about unidentified flying objects.
 Then he just answered really honestly and I was totally blown out.
 My Montana friends, my conspiracy friends were like ‘Whoa’,” he said.

 “It’s not really about whether it’s happy or sad, or bittersweet, or any of those things.
 It just fundamentally feels like what I have to do for my kids.
 That’s the truth of it.
 My family has walked to the beat of my drum for 12, 14 years and it’s just time to commit to what we fundamentally believe is the right thing for our family.
 We just have to go home.”